pybites/pybites.github.io-source/content/guest-howto-guest.md

 `<!-- insert your new bio above this line -->`

-You can copy copy one from the guests file yourself, or use the [template](https://github.com/pybites/pybites.github.io-src/tree/master/content/templates) for the bio.
+You can copy one from the guests file yourself, or use the [template](https://github.com/pybites/pybites.github.io-src/tree/master/templates) for the bio.

 ### 6. Adding and commiting your changes